 You’re entitled to one free credit report from each of the three credit bureaus every 12 months.
 We recommend that you write a letter to request your reports.
 Just as you would monitor your monthly statements, look over your credit report carefully and dispute any findings that are incorrect with the credit bureaus.

 Identity thieves can be tricky, so learn how to recognize scams.
 Scammers often use tax season to target victims.
-If your information has been compromised, identity thieves can file taxes under your name and claim your refund before you have a chance to.
-To avoid this, file your taxes as early as possible.
+If your information has been compromised, identity thieves could file taxes under your name and claim your refund.

 Also, be aware of phishing attempts.
 Thieves can take advantage of security breaches by pretending to be members of the compromised organization.
 Be cautious who you give your information to following a data breach, even if the person claims to be trustworthy or knows your personal information.
 Request that they provide you with written documentation showing who they are, the company they work for, and details that support their request.